 A stoically repressed vibration is like a desperate cry for the desert rain that is telepathically detected from afar as if by a mystical stomach of the great Masumu of Matamong.
 The telepathic manifestation of mystical transcendence is like an electric charge of geomancic powers of Dinose/Izanusi (spirit mediums of indigenous African prophecy).
 These selfless messengers of the gods with sacred hearts are the true mystics in the great struggle of the African cultural revolution for the survival benefit of the future generations.
 This metaphysical case is existential to our survivability so that we are not overruled by moral decay.

 The desert plant is highly inspired by the merciful interventions of the heavens.
-The desert rain was abruptly taken away from the plant like a brutally cut umbilical cord as a result of perfunctory surgeons who care less about the traumatic aftermath as if they are driven by a sadistic desire to exact a stringent punishment of dispossession.
+The desert rain was abruptly taken away from the plant like a brutally cut umbilical cord as a result of perfunctory surgeons who care less about the traumatic aftermath as if they are driven by a sadistic desire to exact a stringent punishment by dispossession.
 Mponeng does not allow trumatic memories to define her philosophical lense.
-She must detach from painful memories like a member of a Zulu detachment force of the great King Shaka that was unaffected by the tragic events of the war.
+She must detach from painful memories like a member of a Zulu detachment force of the great King Shaka who remains unaffected by the tragic events of the war.